-We first consider the eigenmodes.
-In the collisional ordering, the asymptotic theory of large-tail modes in sections \ref{section:modes-in-collisional-memi-zero-limit} and \ref{sec:electron-inner-collisional} indicate that there are three leading-order quantities that are free from geometric $2 \pi$ poloidal angle oscillations: the electron nonadiabatic density $\ddense$, the electron temperature $\dtempe$, and the electrostatic potential $\ptl$.
+In the collisional ordering, the asymptotic theory of large-tail modes in section \ref{section:modes-in-collisional-memi-zero-limit} indicates that there are three leading-order quantities that are free from geometric $2 \pi$ poloidal angle oscillations at large $\lpar$: the electron nonadiabatic density $\ddense$, the electron temperature $\dtempe$, and the electrostatic potential $\ptl$.
 The electron nonadiabatic density and temperature are plotted in figure \ref{fig:ptm+bk+dt16+npd.vnewk.1.27.0.densitye}, with the ballooning angle $\lpar$ rescaled by $\massrutp{1/4}$.
 We observe good agreement for different $\massrutp{1/4}$ in the mass ratio scan.
-The rescaled electrostatic potential $\ptl$ is plotted in figure \ref{fig:ptm+bk+dt16+npd.vnewk.1.27.0.phi}, again, with good agreement for different $\massrutp{1/4}$.
+In figure \ref{fig:ptm+bk+dt16+npd.vnewk.1.27.0.phi}, we plot the electrostatic potential $\ptl$, normalised to the maximum value of $\ddense$.
+Figure \ref{fig:ptm+bk+dt16+npd.vnewk.1.27.0.phi} shows good agreement for different $\massrutp{1/4}$.
+Together, figures \ref{fig:ptm+bk+dt16+npd.vnewk.1.27.0.densitye} and \ref{fig:ptm+bk+dt16+npd.vnewk.1.27.0.phi} demonstrate that the mode featured is a collisional large-tail mode.

 In the asymptotic theory of the collisional large-tail mode, the parallel-to-the-field flows play an important diffusive role, despite being small by $\massrtp{1/4}$.
 In figure \ref{fig:vnewk.4.18.0.littlejpar}, we plot the current-like field $\jint$, defined in equation \refeq{eq:littlejpar}, with the ballooning angle $\lpar$ rescaled by $\massrutp{1/4}$, and the amplitude rescaled by $\massrtp{1/4}$.
 Although the curves do not overlay perfectly in the $\massrutp{1/4}$ ballooning angle rescaling, the curves appear to be converging for the largest $\massrutp{1/4}$ in the scan.
 We note that the $\massrutp{1/4}$ ballooning angle rescaling shown in figure \ref{fig:vnewk.4.18.0.littlejpar} gives better agreement than a $\massrut$ ballooning angle rescaling.